vishnurchityala/Wearlytic/README.md

    - Frontend: `cd frontend && npm start`

 ## Development Status
+> [!DANGER]
+> This project was in prototype phase until now.
+We are currently building a scalable scraping agent with API exposure capabilities.
-> [!Danger]
+>
-> This project is actively under development.
-New features and improvements are being added regularly.
-> [!Warning]
+> [!WARNING]
 > The scraping agent is currently being enhanced for better concurrent request handling and data extraction capabilities.

 ## Contributing